Fernández-Álvarez, Pedro; Rodríguez, Ricardo J.

 Wang, Jianhua; Chang, Xialoin; Rodríguez, Ricardo J.; Wang, Yixiang

-Assessing Anonymous and Selfish Free-rider Attacks in Federated Learning Inproceedings
+Assessing Anonymous and Selfish Free-rider Attacks in Federated Learning Proceedings Article

 In: Proceedings of the 2022 IEEE Symposium on Computers and Communications, pp. 6, IEEE, 2022.